The Aldora 18: How to prevent dementia

 As well, if any of these risk factors are very uncontrolled - such as heavy alcohol use, really high blood pressure or blood sugar, total lack of sleep, etc - then you’re more likely to show signs of dementia at a younger age.

-This is good news - you can have a huge impact on your chances of dementia by keeping your number of risk factors low.
+The good news is that you can have a huge impact on your chances of dementia by keeping your number of risk factors low.
 You don’t have to be perfect, but you do need to stay balanced - leaving just the small risk that comes from your genes.

 If you have the APOE4 allele, you may want to keep your risk factors close to zero as possible (you can read more about genetics here)